luigitni/simpledb/README.md

 SimpleDB currently supports the following data types:

 - INT: Integer values
-- VARCHAR: Variable-length character strings
+- TEXT: Variable-length character strings

 Additional data types will be added in future updates to enhance the database's capabilities.